GaryHostt/beginner_ERP_OIC/README.md

 ## Part 1 - Create an Account in ERP

-If you find there's a lack of sufficient details in Part 1, consult [this lab](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration/blob/master/README.md), where we create an Order in ERP in an identical fashion.
+If you find there's a lack of sufficient details in Part 1, consult [this lab](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration/blob/master/README.md), where we create an Order in ERP in an identical fashion, but with more screenshots.

 <a id="raw-url" href="https://github.com/GaryHostt/beginner_ERP_OIC/blob/master/REST_ERP_CREATE_ACCOUNT_01.00.0000.iar?raw=true">Download .iar integration export</a>